Illuminati (game): Related games

-Steve Jackson Games also released a collectible card game version called Illuminati: New World Order and a stand-alone version called Illuminati: Crime Lords.
-SJG also developed some Illuminated role-playing game modules for its GURPS system, including GURPS Illuminati, GURPS Illuminati University and GURPS Warehouse 23.
+Steve Jackson Games released a collectible card game version called Illuminati: New World Order (1994) and a stand-alone version called Illuminati: Crime Lords (2004), where the players control mobs in attempt to take over a city.
+SJG developed some Illuminated role-playing game modules for its GURPS system, including GURPS Illuminati (1992), GURPS Illuminati University (1995), and GURPS Warehouse 23.

-SJG also released two related games.
-One is the recent Illuminati: Crime Lords where the players control mobs in attempt to take over a city.
-This is a separate game based on a similar rules set.
-The other one is Hacker which is also similar to the original Illuminati (modulo terminology), but the players fight for the control of computer networks.
+SJG also released Hacker (1992) which is similar to the original Illuminati (modulo terminology), but the players fight for the control of computer networks.
 It is more loose, and based primarily on interlocking access to different computer systems in the web.
 Players are not set directly towards each other, and several players can share access to a system.

 Adventure Systems created a Play-by-mail game (PBM) Illuminati game, based on and licensed from the Steve Jackson game, with many modifications.
 The game was eventually purchased, and is now run, by Flying Buffalo.
 The designer, Draper Kauffman, had been trying to develop a "global strategy game" for many years when he received a copy of Illuminati.
 Recalling the creation of the PBM version, Kauffman wrote, "It wasn't long before I found that every problem in my own game design had a suspiciously similar solution: 'Hey, how about if we just handle that like they did in Illuminati?"

 Reception

+In Issue 53 the British wargaming magazine Perfidious Albion, Charles Vasey commented, "It is a game of threats, bribes, underhand deals, lies, and treachery - some of us think life's a little like that.
+If that sounds the sort of thing you are interested in, with the chance of world domination thrown in as an added bonus, then don't delay - Illuminati is the game for you."